The Band Trust

 - No application process exists: This trust cannot be approached for funding through any application or inquiry process

-- Invitation-only grant-making: The trustees proactively identify and select beneficiary organizations
+- Invitation-only grant-making: The trustees proactively identify and select beneficiary organisations

-- Focus on care institutions: Grants go to organizational care providers, never directly to individuals
+- Focus on care institutions: Grants go to organisational care providers, never directly to individuals

 - Investment-funded: The trust operates primarily from investment income, suggesting a sustainable but potentially conservative approach to grant-making